hawkinsd90/BouncePartyClubSite/docs/ORDERS_AND_WORKFLOW.md

 ### Availability Validation

 If items or dates changed, availability is re-checked for the new configuration.
-If conflicts exist, the save is rejected with a specific error.
+Conflicts reject the save with a specific error.

 ### Atomic Update